flybywiresim/docs/docs/simbridge/installation.md

 ## Community Folder

-- Extract the `.zip` file and renamed the folder to `flybywire-externaltools-simbridge`
+- Extract the `.zip` file and renamed the folder to `flybywire-externaltools-simbridge`.

 ### Microsoft Store and/or Game Pass Edition